RAND Review: Playworks Found to Meet ESSA Tier I Evidence Requirements.

 1. Updates

-The RAND Corporation review found that the Playworks Coach service is one of only seven elementary school SEL interventions to meet the highest criteria for evidence of impact under the Every Student Succeeds Act (ESSA).
-It was one of only three elementary school SEL interventions reviewed to show “strong evidence” of impact on more than four outcomes.
+The RAND Corporation review found that the Playworks Coach service is one of only seven elementary school interventions to meet the highest criteria for evidence of impact under the Every Student Succeeds Act (ESSA).
+It was one of only three elementary school interventions reviewed to show “strong evidence” of impact on more than four outcomes.

-The Playworks Coach service, which includes class time, out-of-class time, and out-of-school time components, is available to elementary schools in 23 U.S. cities.
+The Playworks Coach service, which includes class time, out-of-class time, and out-of-school time components, is available to elementary schools in multiple U.S. cities.
 In this service, Playworks staff members work at partner schools to ensure every kid can experience safe and healthy play at recess and throughout the day.
 The service is available to schools where 50 percent of students or more qualify for free and reduced lunch.

 Examining a 2013 randomized control trial by Stanford University and Mathematica Policy Research, RAND found that the Playworks Coach program impacts the following SEL outcomes: